1967 Pan American Games

 The 1967 Pan American Games, officially known as the V Pan American Games (V Jeux panaméricains) and commonly known as Winnipeg 1967, were held in Winnipeg, Manitoba, Canada, from July 23 to August 6, 1967.

 Winnipeg was chosen as host of the Pan American Games on its second try.
 It first bid for the 1963 Games at the 1959 PASO meeting in Chicago.
 It lost to São Paulo, Brazil.
-The Winnipeg Pan American Society then turned its sights to 1967 and was named host nation at the PASO meeting at the São Paulo Games.
+The Winnipeg Pan American Society then turned its sights to 1967 and was named host at the PASO meeting at the São Paulo Games.

 Host city selection

 Three cities submitted bids to host the '1967 Pan American Games that were recognized by the Pan American Sports Organization (PASO).
 On April 22, 1963, Winnipeg was selected over Caracas and Santiago to host the V Pan American Games by the PASO at its general assembly in São Paulo, Brazil.